Skip to main content

 Is Zyrtec or Benadryl more effective?

 There is very little data comparing the oral forms of Zyrtec and Benadryl.
 One study compared the two medications for food allergies.
-The study concluded that Zyrtec was similar to Benadryl’s effectiveness and took the same amount of time to start working.
+The study found that Zyrtec was similar to Benadryl in terms of effectiveness and took the same amount of time to start working.
 Zyrtec also had a longer duration of action (lasted longer).

-A literature review of Benadryl compared to non-sedating antihistamines concluded that all antihistamines were similarly effective, but that the newer antihistamines, like Zyrtec, caused less sedation.
+A literature review of Benadryl compared to nonsedating antihistamines concluded that all antihistamines were similarly effective, but newer antihistamines, like Zyrtec, caused less sedation.

-Because both Zyrtec and Benadryl are OTC, the most effective medication for you can be determined by trial and error to see which medication helps your symptoms while causing the least side effects.
-Your healthcare provider can guide you with product selection as well.
+Because Zyrtec and Benadryl are OTC, the most effective medication for you can be determined by trial and error to see which medication helps your symptoms while causing the fewest side effects.
+Your healthcare provider or pharmacist can guide you with product selection as well.

 Coverage and cost comparison of Zyrtec vs. Benadryl

-Because they are available over-the-counter, Zyrtec and Benadryl are not usually covered by insurance or Medicare Part D or Advantage plans.
+Because they are available OTC, Zyrtec, and Benadryl are not usually covered by insurance or Medicare Part D or Advantage plans.
 Some exceptions may apply.

 A box of 30 tablets of 10 mg cetirizine (generic Zyrtec) costs about $12.
-A SingleCare card can bring the price down to about $5 if you have a doctor’s prescription.
+A SingleCare card can bring the price down to about $5 if you have a prescription—a prescription is required in order to process SingleCare discounts for OTC medicines.

 A box of 24 tablets of 25 mg diphenhydramine (generic Benadryl) costs about $9.
-A SingleCare card can drop the cost to approximately $4 if you have a prescription from a doctor.
+A SingleCare card can drop the cost to approximately $4 if you have a prescription from a healthcare provider.

 Zyrtec Benadryl